BIPOC & AAPI STATEMENT

 “The horrific shootings in Atlanta on March 16, 2021 come on the heels of a rapid increase in violent attacks against Asian Americans during the COVID-19 pandemic.
 We mourn with the victims, their loved ones and their community.
 We stand firmly united with our Asian American and Pacific Islander (AAPI) friends.
 Asian Americans have faced discrimination throughout our nation's history.
 Today, we join our AAPI neighbors, calling for an end to the hatred and intolerance that led to this moment.
 We must all work together to end the scapegoating and white supremacy that leads to violence like this.
 We cannot and will not stop fighting until all people and all communities are truly given the rights guaranteed to "We the People" by our Constitution."

-Artaria stands in support of all Black people, Indigenous people, and People of Color.
+Artaria stands in support of all Black, Indigenous, Persons of Color, Asian American, and Pacific Island people.
 All persons should enjoy equality, dignity, peace, and every opportunity and privilege to follow their dreams, regardless of skin color, origin, economic status, gender, gender identity, sexual orientation, or religion.
 As we shift our actions to reflect our intention, we align ourselves with the statement of the Black Lives Matter movement and commit to “embody and practice justice, liberation, and peace in our engagements with one another.”

-As Artaria has been committed to supporting and celebrating our students, audiences, and composers of all diversity, there is always more that we can do to make a bigger difference and impact toward social justice...to confront our role in perpetuating injustice, to facilitate the healing of past wounds, and to open opportunity for all to thrive today and always.
+Artaria is dedicated to supporting and celebrating our students, audiences, and composers of all diversity, and to contributing our efforts toward social justice...to confront our role in perpetuating injustice, to facilitate the healing of past wounds, and to open opportunities for all to thrive today and always.